evanriley12/ThePlanners-PKI-Room-Scheduler/README.md

 - The clear button will clear all results and reset the schedule to the state it was in when originally uploaded.

 # Build Instructions: Note: Maven is required to build this project
 - With Maven, clean then build the project.
-This will output a war into the target directory that can be deployed
+This will output a WAR into the target directory that can be deployed

 # Deployment instructions
-- Once the war is generated, it can be deployed to a tomcat server.
+- Once the WAR is generated, it can be deployed to a Tomcat server.
 - Tomcat 10 is required for the project to deploy successfully

 # Milestone 4 Release Notes: